RAAK/node-semanticSwitch/README.md

 acts as a drop-in replacement for the switch statement.

+Install like this:

+    npm install semantic-switch

-It is used like this;
+It is used like this:

     var semanticSwitch = require ( 'semantic-switch' ).semanticSwitch;